 If you read my story yesterday you know I was planning on using the Teknetics T2 Metal Detector today.
 You also know I have really been struggling with it!
 My first 3 hunts I found the detector to be super chatty and just couldn’t make heads or tails of it.
 I was bound and determined to leave the Tesoro Outlaw in the truck but still brought it with me just in case.

 Today was a good day.
-Not really any finds worth mentioning except a wadded up piece of silver that I think I can make out an Eagles wing.
-What made the hunt so good was the Teknetics T2 was starting to make sense to me.
+Not really any metal detecting finds worth mentioning except a wadded up piece of silver that I think I can make out an Eagles wing.
+What made the hunt so good was the Teknetics T2 Metal Detector was starting to make sense to me.

 I was hunting a large park here in Texas that should have silver in it.
-Although I didn’t find any silver coins I’m very excited to finally start understanding the machine a little better and I am looking forward to getting more time on it!
+Although I didn’t find any silver coins I’m very excited to finally start understanding the metal detector a little better and I am looking forward to getting more time on it!